luccapaldi/rewind/README.md

 For moments when you wish time ran backwards...

-A convenient alternative to the rm command for UNIX systems with a built-in undelete interface.
+A convenient alternative to the rm command, with a built-in undelete interface, for UNIX systems.

 ### Did you write this after accidentally deleting something important?